nebriv/VTOLVR-TacviewLogger/README.md

  1. Copy the vtolvr.xml file to C:\ProgramData\Tacview\Data\Database\Default Properties
  2. Copy all the .obj files from the assets folder into C:\ProgramData\Tacview\Data\Meshes

-All VTOL VR models are properly of Boundless Dynamics, LLC. except the F-45 and F/A-26 Models created by F/A-26B on the VTOL VR Discord Channel.
+All VTOL VR models are property of Boundless Dynamics, LLC. except the F-45 and F/A-26 Models created by F/A-26B on the VTOL VR Discord Channel.

 ### Height Maps/Terrain
 Height maps are generally generated and exported at the start of every mission.
 They will be located in the mission's datalog folder.
 You should see customHeightMapXML.txt and heightmap_MAPNAME.data.
 To use this heightmap in Tacview follow the below steps.